Judge declares a mistrial in a former Ohio deputy’s murder trial

 There is no body camera video of the shooting, and prosecutors repeatedly asserted that Meade is the only person who testified Goodson was holding a gun.
 Meade was not wearing a body camera.

+During closing arguments on Wednesday, prosecutors said Meade's claims about Goodson posing a threat were simply not credible.
+Defense lawyers insisted that the evidence in the case was consistent with Meade's testimony.

-The jury had been unsettled throughout the trial.
-One alternate was elevated to the main panel during testimony, and three jurors had been dismissed and replaced since deliberations began Wednesday, forcing the jury to restart deliberations multiple times and leaving no more alternates to step in.
+The jury was unsettled throughout the trial.
+One juror was dismissed and an alternate was elevated to the main panel during testimony, and three other jurors were dismissed and replaced with alternates during deliberations, forcing the jury to restart multiple times.

 Court officials did not say why the jurors were removed, but they can be dismissed for a number of reasons, including if they fall sick, research the case outside the deliberation room, or talk about it to someone outside the court.